docker-mailserver/docker-mailserver/docs/content/config/troubleshooting/faq.md

 ### Where are emails stored?
 Mails are stored in `/var/mail/${domain}/${username}`.
-You should use a data volume container for `/var/mail` for data persistence.
+You should use a [data volume container](https://medium.com/@ramangupta/why-docker-data-containers-are-good-589b3c6c749e#.uxyrp7xpu) for `/var/mail` for data persistence.
 Otherwise, your data may be lost.

+### What about backups?

+Assuming that you use `docker-compose` and a data volume container named `maildata`, you can backup your user mails like this:

+    docker run --rm \
+    --volumes-from maildata_1 \
+    -v "$(pwd)":/backups \
+    -ti tvial/docker-mailserver \
+    tar cvzf /backups/docker-mailserver-`date +%y%m%d-%H%M%S`.tgz /var/mail

 ### How can I configure my email client?
 Login are full email address (`user@domain.com`).